rohanrav/HackTheNorthEvents/README.md

 ### Areas that you are proud of
 * I am especially proud of the filter feature I put in, to allow a user to search, filter by event type, and filter by start time.
 This was something that was tough to implement, as keeping track of a complex state with many properties and updating the state appropriately was definitely a challenge.
-* All in all, I am just proud of myself for finishing this project and learning a lot about React over the past 4-5 days.
+* All in all, I am just proud of myself for finishing this project and learning a lot more about React over the past 4-5 days.

 ## Next Steps
 Given more time, I would like to add the following to my application: